snowballstem/snowball/README.rst

-The Snowball compiler translates a Snowball program into source code in another language - currently Ada, ISO C, C#, Go, Java, Javascript, Object Pascal, Python and Rust are supported.
+The Snowball compiler translates a Snowball program into source code in another language - currently Ada, ISO C, C#, Go, Java, Javascript, Object Pascal, PHP, Python and Rust are supported.

 This repository contains the source code for the snowball compiler and the stemming algorithms.
 The snowball compiler is written in ISO C - you'll need